RedBearAK/toshy/README.md

 ### What happened to my customizations of the config?!

+#### UPDATE: This shouldn't be a problem in the future

+Through extraordinary effort, some updates have been merged that try very hard to retain customizations you may have made to the Toshy config file, and preferences that have been saved to an `sqlite3` database file in your config folder.
+If you installed Toshy before today (June 5th, 2023), you will need to do one more reinstall from a freshly downloaded zip or clone of the repo.
+After that reinstall, your config file will contain the markers necessary for the Toshy installer to grab any changes you've made within those special marked sections of the file, and merge them into any new version of the config file as it continues to evolve. **_This will probably not always work over time, depending on what you did, and what changes need to be made to the default config file._** If it doesn't work, you'll just have to merge your customizations the old way, by hand.
+Hopefully that won't happen often.
+The same full backups of the entire config folder will happen, just like before.
+I'll leave the rest of this FAQ entry here for a while.
+It still has relevant info about the backups.

+If you edit outside the "slice marks" that enable the merging process to work, your changes would still be overwritten every time you run the installer.
+If you think the config file needs a new location for an editable section, submit an issue about it.

+Right now, the sections marked for attempted retention through upgrades/reinstalls are:

+- API function settings for the keymapper (`keyszer`).
+- Environment overrides (custom distro name, session type, etc.)
+- Keyboard type override (**_submit an issue if you have this problem!_**)
+- "User Apps" area, intended as a good place for things like laptop hardware/function keys remaps, or apps that haven't been added to the default config file yet.

+**_Original, now slightly obsolete text of this FAQ entry below:_**

+* * *

 **Short version**: Don't worry, it's in a backup folder, and you can easily merge your changes back into the new config.

 **Long version**: Because the config file is continually evolving, and the config file itself is really a "program" written in Python that is literally executed as Python code by the keymapper (`keyszer`) at runtime, it's a bit difficult to retain the changes you've made and be sure that the new version of the config file will load without some sort of error.